-&lt;sup>79 Executive Office of Energy & Environmental Affairs, Department of Energy Resources for the Commonwealth of Massachusetts, Renewable & Alternative Energy Portfolio Standards Guideline,https://www.mass.gov/files/documents/2016/08/vu/rps-compliance-basis-guideline.pdf (last visited June 13, 2018).
+&lt;sup>78 Executive Office of Energy & Environmental Affairs, Department of Energy Resources for the Commonwealth of Massachusetts, Renewable & Alternative Energy Portfolio Standards

 If Nevada elects to mandate a POLR, it must decide whether or not that supply will comply with the RPS and, if so, whether or not the requirement should go beyond the RPS.
 In a number of states, the standard POLR product meets the RPS requirement but consumers can opt-in to a POLR product that exceeds RPS requirements.